Luddites

-The Luddites were members of a 19th-century movement of English textile workers who opposed the use of certain types of automated machinery due to concerns relating to worker pay and output quality.
-They often destroyed the machines in organised raids.
+The Luddites were members of a 19th-century movement of English textile workers who protested the usage of certain types of automated machinery owing to their concerns over worker pay, labour savings, child labour, working conditions, and output quality.
+They often destroyed production machines in organised raids.
 Members of the group referred to themselves as Luddites, self-described followers of "Ned Ludd", a legendary weaver whose name was used as a pseudonym in threatening letters to mill owners and government officials.

-The Luddite movement began in Nottingham, England, and spread to the North West and Yorkshire between 1811 and 1816.
-Mill and factory owners took to shooting protesters and eventually the movement was suppressed by legal and military force, which included execution and penal transportation of accused and convicted Luddites.
+The Luddite movement began in Nottingham, England and spread to the North West and Yorkshire between 1811 and 1816.
+Mill and factory owners took to shooting protesters, and the Luddites were eventually suppressed by legal and military force, which included execution and penal transportation of convicted members.

-Over time, the term has been used to refer to those opposed to the introduction of new technologies.
+In modern usage, the term has come to refer to those who are opposed to new technologies.

 Etymology

-The name Luddite (/ˈlʌdaɪt/) occurs in the movement's writings as early as 1811.
-The movement utilised the eponym of Ned Ludd, an apocryphal apprentice who allegedly smashed two stocking frames in 1779 after being criticised and instructed to change his method.
+The name Luddite (/ˈlʌdaɪt/ LUD-ite) occurs in the movement's writings as early as 1811.
+They utilised the eponym of Ned Ludd, an apocryphal apprentice who allegedly smashed two stocking frames in 1779 after being criticised and instructed to change his method.
 The name often appears as Captain, General, or King Ludd.
-Different versions of the legends place his residence in Anstey, near Leicester, or Sherwood Forest like Robin Hood.
+Different versions of the legends place his residence in Anstey, near Leicester, or Sherwood Forest.